daandouwe/char-lm/README.md

 # City classification
 The character language model can be used to classify text.
 Have a look at the [cities](https://github.com/daandouwe/char-lm/tree/master/data/cities/train) dataset.
 For each country in the training dataset (`af`, `cn`, `de`, `fi`, `fr`, `in`, `ir`, `pk`, `za`) we train a char-lm (with smoothing) on the list of given cities.
 During prediction, we choose the country with the lowest perplexity.

+The data (and idea) is taken from the homework assignment [Character-based Language Models](http://computational-linguistics-class.org/assignment5.html).

 Here's an example of scores on the dev-set (true country is listed between brackets):
 ```